 Your main reason to buy this satellite communicator may be for the SOS capability, which allows you to contact emergency responders should you encounter an emergency.
-DeLorme knows this is important and provides 24/7 contact to its own search and rescue monitoring center.
+The inReach Explorer comes with 24/7 contact to a search and rescue monitoring center.

 At the bottom of the device is an SOS switch that is usually turned off.
 Switch it on when needed it and and you can hold down the SOS button to send a distress message to the search and rescue monitoring center.
 You’ll be able to send and receive messages with the response center as they help get aid from the appropriate emergency responders to your exact location.